Startup teams often grow suddenly, in bursts. Can we anticipate these points where our ways of working together typically break?

 Machines & Phases

 There are so many different ways to measure a startup.
 It’s easy to drown in metrics.
-How do we know what we should focus on?
+How do we separate the signal from the noise?

 Unit of Progress

-Be specific about where we are going and what it will take to get there.
+Be specific: Where are we going and what will it take to get there?